-Every action you take is a vote for the type of person you wish to

-	become.
-No single instance will transform your beliefs, but as the votes

-	build up, so does the evidence of your new identity.”
+“Every action you take is a vote for the type of person you wish to become.
+No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity.”
 James Clear

 But not all habits are created equal.
-Some patterns can become harmful
+Some patterns can become harmful addictions.

-	addictions.

-	Books About Habits – The tension between choice and disease in addictive

-	and harmful habits.
+Books About Habits – The tension between choice and disease in addictive and harmful habits.

-	David R. Dunham ministers to people struggling with addictions; he is a

-	pastor of counseling and discipleship who writes about ministry,

-	counseling, and addiction for the Biblical Counseling Coalition.
+David R. Dunham ministers to people struggling with addictions; he is a pastor of counseling and discipleship who writes about ministry, counseling, and addiction for the Biblical Counseling Coalition.

 What is the central concept presented?
-Dunham contends that the Bible

-	has a lot to say about overcoming addictions and the shame accompanying
+Dunham contends that the Bible has much to say about overcoming addictions and shame.

-	them.

-	Dunham states that “Our modern context has two dominant ways of speaking

-	about the nature of addiction.
-It speaks about addiction as being a

-	disease or a choice.
-Either your addiction is beyond your control and

-	the result of a bad brain or your addiction is entirely your choice and,

-	to stop, you need to choose differently.
-Of course, the lived experience

-	of addicts tells us something else.
-It tells us that addictions navigate

-	a unique terrain between voluntarism and sickness.
-We are both

-	responsible for our choices and yet enslaved to them”.
+Dunham states, “Our modern context has two dominant ways of speaking about the nature of addiction.
+It speaks about addiction as being a disease or a choice.
+Either your addiction is beyond your control and the result of a bad brain or your addiction is entirely your choice and, to stop, you need to choose differently.
+Of course, the lived experience of addicts tells us something else.
+It tells us that addictions navigate a unique terrain between voluntarism and sickness.
+We are both responsible for our choices and yet enslaved to them”.

-	Addictive Habits provided an encouraging daily devotional that helped me

-	understand the root causes of my harmful habits and overcome them with
+Addictive Habits provided an encouraging daily devotional that helped me understand the root causes of my harmful habits and overcome them with God’s help.

-	God’s help.

-	I read this book for the first time while understanding how addictions
+I read this book for the first time while understanding how addictions work.

-	work.
 I discovered that this book is not just for the addict.
-I have

-	read this devotional multiple times.
-It is one of my favorite books, and

-	I think it could become one of yours.
+I have read this devotional multiple times.
+It is one of my favorite books, and I think it could become one of yours.

-	Why not take a tiny step toward change today by reading one of these

-	books about habits?
+Why not take a tiny step toward change today by reading one of these books about habits?

-	If you love to read, The Power of Habit is the authoritative text on the

-	science of why habits are created, broken, or maintained.
+If you love to read, The Power of Habit is the authoritative text on the science of why habits are created, broken, or maintained.